jottofar/release-resource-diff/README.md

     	results file
   -v	verbose logging

-<target release file path> is a file containing all the resources from a running, newly installed, OCP release.
+*"target release file path"* is a file containing all the resources from a running, newly installed, OCP release.
 This file is created by connecting to an OCP cluster running the OCP release to be compared against.
 The cluster must have been newly installed with the release, not upgraded, in order to get only the set of resources created by that specific release.
 Once connected to the cluster the file can be created by running "tools/create-target-release-file.sh TARGET_FILE_NAME" where  TARGET_FILE_NAME is the path to the file to be created.
 This file will have 4 columns for each resource: APIVersion, Kind, Name, Namespace.
 The release-resource-diff program depends on this file having these 4 coulmns in the given order.
 The file will be used to compare the resources from other OCP releases against to verify whether the resource still exists.

-<top-level dir> is the path to a directory containing subdirectories for each OCP release to be checked.
+*"top-level dir"* is the path to a directory containing subdirectories for each OCP release to be checked.
 The subdirectories should be named using the release version number of its contents.
 For example:

   /tmp/releases
   - 4.1.41